swilgosz/hanamimastery/data/episodes/2-listing-articles-with-hanami-view.md

 end
 ```

-By default Hanami assumes that actions for a given slice are placed in the `actions` folder inside this slice, and the rest of the path matches what we've written in the route.
+By default, Hanami assumes that actions for a given slice are placed in the `actions` folder inside this slice, and the rest of the path matches what we've written in the route.

 Let me then create a new action named articles, in the blog folder.

 Remember: It can be any ruby object, that responds to a `call`, accepting rack `env` as an argument and returning the rack response.

-So let's define the call method, and return the standard rack response, but with different string in the `h1` tag, just to be sure it works.
+So let's define the call method, and return the standard rack response, but with a different string in the `h1` tag, just to be sure it works.

 ```ruby
 # /slices/main/lib/main/actions/blog/articles.rb